 A person will lose benefit for a mandatory period of four weeks where s/he has been given a fixed period sanction within the last twelve months.
-However, an initial sanction under New Deal (those listed above under the first and third bullet points) will be for two weeks where a person has been given a fixed period sanction within the last twelve months.
-Subsequent New Deal sanctions, other than those relating to the gateway period, are for four and 26 weeks.
+However, an initial sanction under an employment scheme (those listed above under the first and third bullet points) will be for two weeks where a person has been given a fixed period sanction within the last twelve months.
+Subsequent employment scheme sanctions are for four and 26 weeks.

 5.1.2 Variable sanction period

 Additionally, a decision maker has the discretion to impose a benefit sanction on a person for a period of one to 26 weeks if s/he has: